DaiLe78/myfirstworkshop/content/2-Prerequiste/2.1-createec2/_index.md

 ---
-title : "Preparing VPC, Lambda, DAX and OpenSearch" date : "`r Sys.Date()`" weight : 1
+title : "Preparing VPC, Security Groups and VPC Endpoints" date : "`r Sys.Date()`" weight : 1
 chapter : false
 pre : " <b> 2.1 </b> "
 ---

-In this step, we will need to create a VPC with 2 private subnets.
-Then create 2 Lambda functions, 1 Amazon DAX and 1 OpenSearch located in the private subnet.
+In this step, we will need to create a VPC with 3 private subnets.
+Then create security groups for 2 Lambda functions and VPC Endpoints.
+Lastly we creat VPC Endpoints for SNS, DynamoDB and CloudWatch.

 The architecture overview after you complete this step will be as follows: